-Ideal if you're a beginner or if you want to have a go at Hardanger, Shisha or freestyle embroidery to see whether you like it, this is a 2-hour workshop in which you are taken through one project step by step: a Hardanger bookmark, a Hardanger needle book, a Shisha flower card, a freestyle Wildflower Garden card or an embellished Butterfly Wreath, a tactile Christmas Wreath, sparkling goldwork Flowers & Bee, or a Steaming Mug in embroidered appliqué.
+Ideal if you're a beginner or if you want to have a go at Hardanger, shisha, freestyle, goldwork or appliqué embroidery to see whether you like it, this is a 2-hour workshop in which you are taken through one project step by step: a bookmark or needle book in Hardanger, or a card with a shisha flower, a freestyle Wildflower Garden, an embellished Butterfly Wreath, a tactile Christmas Wreath, sparkling goldwork Flowers & Bee, or a Steaming Mug in embroidered appliqué.
 You can choose which of them you'd like to tackle (if Hardanger needle book, please also specify dove's eye, square filet or spider's web), but please note that if you come as a group, all participants will be doing the same one.

 A full kit is included in the price; a 4" hoop and squissors or embroidery scissors are available to borrow for the workshop, and may be purchased to take home if you wish to continue with embroidery.